RobertSzefler/summercamp2015/dbapi_kata.rst

 Tips:

-- SQL `UNION` operator might come in handy
+- `UNION` is your friend
+- a subquery is OK
+- maybe use a `LEFT JOIN`?

 Task 2: Account statistics